Reece-Carruthers/leading-choice-getaways/README.md

-A year 1 project at Northumbria University (2020).
+A year 1 assignment at Northumbria University (2019-2020).
+Scored 85/100

 The task was to create a responsive website for a travel agents called 'Leading Choice Getaways'.
 To create the website I was only allowed to use basic HTML, CSS and JavaScript alongside PHP for interacting with a SQLite database.

 The repo contains all code and wireframe mock-ups of the website.

 This was a good introduction to web technologies.
 If I were to go back to this task I would love to use a framework for the front-end such as React and perhaps a CSS framework like Boostrap or Tailwind.
+I would also like to organise the code.

 ![chrome-capture-2023-12-20](https://github.com/Reece-Carruthers/leading-choice-getaways/assets/99188015/36da6736-02a5-4310-8dac-6ce9cfb94122)